 Students who plan on attending summer must complete the summer aid application which is available starting in February.

-- Remember to activate your refund preference with Higher One, our disbursement agent.
+- Remember to select your refund preference with Bankmobile, our disbursement agent.

-- You will receive a debit card; do not throw it away as it is needed to activate your refund preference, even if you choose to not use a Higher One account.
+- You will receive a Refund Selection Kit; do not throw it away as it is needed to select your refund preference, even if you choose to not use a Bankmobile account.

 - Remember, you need to complete the Free Application for Federal Student Aid if you plan on receiving any Florida Bright Futures Scholarship.
 Also, if you withdraw prior to completing a course you will be required to refund Bright Futures for any classes from which you withdraw.